GrahamAde/Intel_SGX_Tutorial_and_Demo/README.md

 The idea is to replicate the control flow of an enclave program inside the untrusted environment, carefully choosing the address at which this new code is mapped in order to introduce collisions inside the BTB.
 By executing the branch within the enclave code first, then within the shadowed code, the prediction of the second branch is affected by the result of the first.
 To know what was predicted by the processor, the "Last Branch Record" (LBR) can be used only in the untrusted environment, as it is disabled for enclaves.

 In order for this attack to work, the enclave execution must be interrupted as frequently as possible to perform the necessary measurements to infer the control flow of the enclave.
-The APIC timer can be used to interrupt the execution every ~50 cycles and, if more precision is needed, disabling the processor cache allows to interrupt up to every ~5 cycles.
+The APIC timer can be used to interrupt the execution every ~50 cycles or, if more precision is needed, every ~5 cycles by disabling the processor cache.

 Below is an explanation of the detection of conditional branches occurring within an enclave (green represents the case where the branch is taken, red where it is not).